 You can transform the shape that you created.
 You will see the “Edit” option from the menu bar at the top of the screen.
 Click on there.
 Another menu bar will appear from up to down.
 There will be an option named “Transform” on the lower half of that bar.

 When you click there, you will see another menu bar.
-On the first half of that bar, you will see the “Rotate” option.
+You will see the “Rotate” option on the first half of that bar.
 You can transform the shape from there.